 Chandramouli comments, “When I was developer, you didn’t want to invest in architecture if you didn’t know how the application would turn out.
 I had to plan upfront and build a proof of concept to present to stakeholders.
 By using AWS, I’m not bound by throughput limitations or CPU capacity.
 When I think of AWS, freedom is the first word that comes to mind.”

-To learn more about how AWS can help your enterprise IT needs, visit our Enterprise IT on AWS details page: http://aws.amazon.com/enterprise-it/.
+To learn more about how AWS can help your enterprise IT needs, visit our Enterprise Cloud Computing details page.